Herobrudi112/btsrch/README.md

 ```
 after adding this to your config file at `~/.config/sxhkd/sxhkdrc`, you'll have to make sxhkd start at boot.
 Then, everything should work.
 If it doesn't, feel free to post an issue with a detailed error message.

+### Troubleshooting
+- on cinnamon 6.6+, btsrch might not gain focus when opened.
+As a workaround, the following command can be used in the cinnamon shortcut manager to start btsrch and then give it focus using xdotool: `bash -c "/path/to/btsrch/repo/btsrch.sh & xdotool search --sync --name "^BTSRCH$" windowactivate"`

 ## Licenses